All Episodes

 Something else you can add to the list of good news, and that's economic growth.

-The uh third quarter economic growth growth was three point eight percent, is that what it was?
+The third quarter economic growth was 3.8%.

 That's for regular unleaded.

-And one of the things that it points out among those who are optimistic, they are watching less and less of the evening news and reading less and less of the newspaper.
+And one of the things that it points out among those who are optimistic, They are watching less and less of the evening news and reading less and less of the newspaper.

-I've always told you if you did this, your life would change dramatically.
+I've always told you: if you did this, your life would change dramatically.

-Now, I know you have this compulsion like I do to stay informed, but some people are really optimistic when they don't read the news, when they don't watch the news, or at least the front page of the newspaper or whatever.
+Now, I know you have this compulsion like I do to stay informed, but some people are really optimistic when they don't read the news, when they don't watch the news, or at least the front page of the newspaper, or whatever.

-Folks, their audience numbers are coming down.
+Their audience numbers are coming down.

 The vast majority of elections in this country are decided by incumbency.